TNeumann98/WorldBuilder/doc/sphinx/user_manual/installation/installing_prerequisites.md

 :::::{tab-item} Linux (Debian based)

 1. Run in a terminal `sudo apt install cmake`
-2. For a Fortran wrapper, also run in a terminal `sudo apt install gFortran`
+2. For a Fortran wrapper, also run in a terminal `sudo apt install gfortran`
 3. For a Python wrapper, also run in a terminal `sudo apt install swig python3-setuptools`

 :::::